PepijnvdSteen/hhs-projecten/SEM4/WC's/Week 10/Uitleg.md

-Sure, let's break down the code step by step:

 1. **NeuralNetwork class**:
    - This class represents our neural network.
    - It contains fields to store input, hidden layer, and output values, as well as the weights between input